tttor/math-foundation/optim/numopt-nocedal-2006/ch03_line_search_methods.md

   to a local minimum.
   * This feature is important in steepest descent or nonlinear conjugate gradient methods, and
   * therefore a step selection routine that enforces the strong Wolfe conditions has wide applicability.

+## notes and references
+* Some line search methods (see Goldfarb [132] and Moré and Sorensen [213]) compute a direction of negative curvature, whenever it exists, to prevent the iteration from converging to nonminimizing stationary points
+* Another strategy for implementing a line search Newton method when the Hessian contains negative eigenvalues is to compute a direction of negative curvature and use it to define the search direction